 Île de la Cité has Conciergerie prison, Louis IX's Sainte-Chapelle, and Notre Dame.
 Here's some pictures:

 We visited the outside of the Louvre and nearby parks on a dreary day with a little drizzle.
+I wanted to visit it but I was outvoted.
 Instead of braving the really long line to go inside we spent time with gourmet hot chocolate and delicious desserts at Angelina.
 We did go to the Monet museum and saw the quarter sized Lady Liberty on the way out there.

-We also saw the Panthéon before we left since it was just a few blocks from our hotel.
-We almost forgot it was there since it was one of those we'll see it later things.
+We also saw the Panthéon before we left since it was just a few blocks from the hotel.
+We almost forgot it was there since it was one of those "we'll see it later" things.
 It had a model of itself inside which was funny to me... probably because I looked to see if there was a model of the model inside the model.
-There wasn't. :-(
+There wasn't.